Last Updated on July 9, 2026 by Daniel Globe

 Key Takeaways

-• The peak tourist season in Trinidad is from January to April, during the dry season and Carnival.
+- The peak tourist season in Trinidad runs from January to April, spanning the dry season and Carnival.

-• The off-peak travel season in Trinidad is from May to December, with lower tourist crowds and cheaper accommodations.
+- The off-peak travel season runs from May to December, with lower tourist crowds and cheaper accommodations.

-• Trinidad experiences two main seasons: the dry season from January to May and the wet season from June to December.
+- Trinidad experiences two main seasons: dry season (January–May) and wet season (June–December).

-• Trinidad hosts various festivals and events throughout the year, including Carnival in February and Diwali in October.
+- Trinidad hosts festivals year-round, including Carnival in February and Divali in October or November.

 Peak Tourist Season in Trinidad